 If you have made your audio/audio-visual files available on an online streaming platform (e.g. Figshare, Vimeo or Youtube) to facilitate examination, you must still upload a copy of the original files when depositing the final copy of your thesis to TES.
 If your files are larger than 100MB, refer to the above information, ‘File size limits’.

 Unrestricted audio/audio-visual files in Minerva Access are available for users to download.
-It is expected that an option to have the files stream directly from Minerva Access, rather than be downloaded, will be available from June 2023.
+It is expected that an option to have the files stream directly from Minerva Access, rather than be downloaded, will be available in 2024.
 Until then, if you prefer that your files are only available through streaming via Minerva Access, you may select the ‘restricted’ option for the relevant files until the streaming services are available.

 Proprietary file formats or files that require special software